-- Mid Range: Kowa TSN-553 – This Kowa gets great ratings for zoom, ease of focus, and having a great edge-to-edge focus.
+- Mid Range: Kowa TSN-550– This Kowa gets great ratings for zoom, with a 15-45x zoom eyepiece and a fluorite crystal lens that prevents color fringing.
 It’s body is a little more compact than similar models with might make it easier to travel with.

-- High Price: Kowa TSN-883 – Extremely high marks in every category from color to sharpness and brightness.
+- High Price: Kowa TSN-99A – Extremely high marks in every category from color to sharpness and brightness.
 Users also report superb eye relief.
 Image remains sharp throughout the zoom range.
-Please note – most scopes at this high price range DO NOT include the eyepiece, as is the case here.
-That is sold separately.
-Recommended with this scope is the Kowa TE-11WZ eyepiece.

 If you’re looking to buy someone a nice DSLR or mirrorless camera, there are plenty of websites that go in-depth on the myriad of models.
 But how about some fun backyard options specifically for viewing birds?
 Items that can provide great pictures and video would be a great gift for backyard bird watchers.
 Here are three unique bird-specific cameras –

-Campark Trail Game Camera 14MP 1080P: A “trail cam” would be a fun way to grab photos and videos of your bird feeder, bird house or other backyard bird activity.
-This camera has 14 megapixel images and 1080P video as well as infrared sensors and night vision.
+1080P 16MP Trail Cam 120 degree Wide-Angle: A trail cam would be a fun way to grab photos and videos of your bird feeder, bird house or other backyard bird activity.
+This camera has 16 megapixel images and 1080P video as well as infrared sensors and night vision.
 The night vision would be fun to view activity at an owl box!
 A nice compact trail camera for a good price.

 Birdhouse Spy Cam Hawk Eye HD Camera: For those with a birdhouse and nesting birds (or duck house, or owl house), this would be a really fun item to be able to watch the eggs being laid and hatch!
 Watch the progress of the baby birds as they grow and fledge.